teamradish/TRTwitchPlaysBot/README.md

 - [Simple yet expressive input syntax](./Wiki/Syntax-Walkthrough.md) - translate your text to game inputs easily.
 Make your inputs as simple or precise as you want!
 - Portable and game-agnostic - TRBot runs alongside your game and can be configured as you like.
 No complex installation required - just download and run!
 - Cross-platform - Runs on Windows (vJoy) and GNU/Linux (uinput).
-- Virtual gamepads - Use analog inputs and set custom button mappings in games.
+- Virtual gamepads - Use analog inputs for precision and set custom button mappings in games to play how you prefer.
 - Run locally or through Twitch - TRBot is also set up for integrating other services.
 - Emulator support - NES, SNES, N64, GCN, and more.
 Several [emulator controller config files](./Controller%20Configs) are available.
 - Multiplayer support - Control [multiple players](./Wiki/Syntax-Walkthrough.md#multi-controller-inputs) separately or simultaneously.